tendermint/tendermint/UPGRADING.md

 (not `0`) if starting from height `1`.
 This can be configured via the genesis field `initial_height`.

 The state package has added a `Store` interface.
+All functions in [state/store.go](https://github.com/tendermint/tendermint/blob/56911ee35298191c95ef1c7d3d5ec508237aaff4/state/store.go#L42-L42) are now part of the interface.
 The interface returns errors on all methods and can be used by calling `state.NewStore(dbm.DB)`.

 ### Privval